-Gazes and Spaces was an art show that we curated during queer qandī festival.
-The festival was the first event that we organised in QTI Coalition of Colour, a network we founded to raise awareness about issues face by QTIPOC and for building a community for queer POCs.
+Gazes and Spaces an art show with queer artists of colour curated by Elmira Zadissa and Ramona Zadissa.
+The show was part of queer qandī festival.
+The festival was the first event that we organised for QTI Coalition of Colour which is a network we founded.
+The aim to not only raise awareness about issues faced by QTIPOC but also encourage community building for queer POCs.

 Read more about the festival in Cambridge News.